 Ride-on floor scrubbers have a higher upfront cost, but for larger plants with high downtime and personnel costs, improved cleaning speed and operator comfort can make the investment in a ride-on floor scrubber worthwhile and more cost-effective.

-In addition, because walk-behind floor scrubbers are small and simple, daily maintenance tasks are easier to complete and generally require low maintenance costs.
-Generally speaking, ride-on floor scrubbers have more complex functions and a large number of components and require higher costs, but their larger water tanks and fewer fillings and emptying make them last longer, which can offset maintenance costs.
+Because walk-behind floor scrubbers are small and simple, daily maintenance tasks are easier to complete and generally require low maintenance costs.
+Ride-on floor scrubbers have more complex functions and a large number of components and require higher costs, but their larger water tanks and fewer fillings and emptying make them last longer, which can offset maintenance costs.

 Application scenarios: Walk-behind vs ride-on floor scrubbers